The Impact of Logical Errors on Quantum Algorithms: Experimental Evaluation

-\textbf{The Deutsch-Jozsa algorithm} \cite{grover} is one of the first known quantum algorithms that showed an exponential speedup compared to a deterministic classical algorithm, given a black box oracle function.
+The Deutsch-Jozsa algorithm \cite{deutsch1992rapid} is one of the first quantum algorithms that showed an exponential speedup compared to a deterministic classical algorithm, given a blackbox oracle function.
 The algorithm determines whether the given function $f:\{0,1\}^n \rightarrow \{0,1\}$ is constant or balanced.
-A constant function maps all inputs to 0 or 1, and a balanced function maps half of its inputs to 0 and the other half to 1.
+A constant function maps all inputs to 0 or 1, while a balanced function maps half of its inputs to 0 and the other half to 1.